ConfigMgr Console

 Get More Asset Intelligence Details

 This is the second post in our “ConfigMgr Problems You Didn’t Know You Had” series.
-This series of deep dives and webinars hopes to uncover some of the situations you might unexpectedly find yourself in.
+This series of deep dives to uncover some of the situations you might unexpectedly find yourself in.
 The best part is that we’re going to tell you how you can fix these problems!
-Today we’ll be discussing Asset Intelligence.
+Today we’ll cover Asset Intelligence.

 Asset Intelligence in ConfigMgr